 Best fine dining in Chicago

-Chef/mastermind Grant Achatz serves food the likes of which you’ve never seen.
+Culinary mastermind Grant Achatz uses his three-Michelin-star restaurant in Lincoln Park as a stage.
 Sit back and enjoy the show, a well-orchestrated ride that plays with textures, temperatures and notions of “normal” cuisine, while somehow remaining grounded in season, flavor and flawless execution.
-Past menu stunners have included squab with peppercorn custard, sorrel and strawberries; and cocoa-coated watermelon with cubed Kobe beef.
+Past menu stunners have included squab with peppercorn custard, sorrel and strawberries and cocoa-coated watermelon with cubed Kobe beef.
 But you never know what dish will steal the show when you’re in the audience.

 Fewer than 30 diners can fit in this tiny restaurant, and all of them must have made reservations weeks in advance.
-But as a 2006 Food & Wine best new chef, chef-owner Michael Carlson has a right to call the shots.
-Let him.
-You’ll be treated to intriguing creations like pine-flavored peekytoe crabs with marinated royal king mushrooms or sumptuous venison with a white chocolate foam.
-The menu changes often, but whatever Carlson has up his sleeve, you’re certain to have a meal like nowhere else in town.
+But if you manage to nab a spot, you’ll be treated to intriguing creations like pine-flavored peekytoe crabs with marinated royal king mushrooms or sumptuous venison with a white chocolate foam.
+The menu changes often, but whatever the kitchen has up its sleeve, you’re certain to have a meal like nowhere else in town.
 Psst: It's good form to bring a pack of beer or a bottle of bourbon for the kitchen.

-Chicago has a few small, far from downtown places where chefs have carved out personal enclaves for high-level fine dining.
-But perhaps none were born with the maturity and finesse of this 34-seat, off-the-beaten-Lincoln-Square-path BYOB from husband-and-wife Chris and Nina Nugent.
-Chris, a veteran of Les Nomades, brings precision to every dish on the nine-course, $135 tasting menu.
+Chicago has a few far-flung places where chefs have carved out personal enclaves for high-level fine dining.
+But perhaps none were born with the maturity and finesse of this 34-seat, off-the-beaten-path BYOB from husband and wife Chris and Nina Nugent.
+Chris, a veteran of Les Nomades, brings precision to every dish on the nine-course tasting menu.
 The food is technically flawless, while Nina’s front-of-the-house charm brings the personality.